uvarc/rc-learning/content/notes/hpc-from-terminal/section2.md

 ## Exercise

-Start a terminal on a Rivanna loginnode by whatever means you prefer.
+Start a terminal on a loginnode by whatever means you prefer.
 Type (the `$` is the prompt and is not typed):

 ```bash
 $echo $SHELL